 Forget Strava and admire the landscape.
-To finish our epic ride, the Hourquette d’Ancizan will surprise by its beauty too, this is one of the hidden gems of the Pyrenees.
+To finish our epic ride, we will climb the Hourquette d’Ancizan, this climb is always a surprise by its beauty too, this is one of the hidden gems of the Pyrenees.

 From La Seu d’Urgell we ride through the Cadi Massif, lonely and scenic roads that will take us deep into this area of Catalonia.

-We are starting to leave the Pyrenees behind but before we have a few good climbs on very quiet roads.
+We are starting to leave the high Pyrenees.
 Our arrival to the little town of Campdevanol will also mark a change in the landscape, we are getting closer to the Mediterranean sea.

-From Campdevanol we ride through the provincial capital of Ripoll before climbing the Coll de Canes which will take us to Olot, a town in the middle of an old volcanic area.
+From Campdevanol we ride through the provincial capital of Ripoll, then we start climbing the Coll de Canes which will take us to Olot.

-From Olot we will follow the scenic road to Banyoles lake, and from there we will begin the approach to one of the most iconic climbs in the Girona area, Rocacorba won’t disappoint you, it is a good climb, not too hard.
-After observing the great views from the top we will descend and make our way to Girona, a very nice town that has become a cycling capital.
+From Olot we will follow the scenic road to Banyoles lake, and after a stop by the lake, we will begin the approach to one of the most iconic climbs in the Girona area, Rocacorba won’t disappoint you, it is a good climb, not too hard.
+After observing the great views from the top we will descend and make our way to Girona, this city that has become a cycling capital.
 A good number of professional cyclists are based here, we will have time to explore Girona as we are spending two nights here.

 During our ride, we will go through medieval towns like Monells and Peratallada, great places to enjoy a coffee on a relaxed day.